dream3244/Computer_Vision/README.md

 ### Cracking the code: Twitter data insights into Wordle game

-## CUMCM 2022
-### Contemporary Undergraduate Mathematical Contest in Modeling in 2022
+## Contemporary Undergraduate Mathematical Contest in Modeling (CUMCM)
+### CUMCM in 2023
+### Project:  Optical efficiency calculation and layout optimization of tower heliostat field

+1. Construct the heliostat tracking control model based on law of light reflection.
+2. To obtain the optical efficiency, we calculate the atmospheric transmittance, cosine efficiency, shadow shielding efficiency and collector cutoff efficiency
+3. For 3d-modelling, we use optical cone coordinate system and Monte Carlo ray tracing method.
+4. For layout optimization, we use fixed step size search and heuristic algorithm of particle swarm to derive the best location of the absorption tower.

+### CUMCM in 2022
 ### Project: Chemical Composition Analysis and Classification of Ancient Glass Based on Multivariate Statistical Analysis

 1. Data preprocessing: Filter the valid data and create dummy variables for glass attributes.